 (e) matters in respect of which the Governor is empowered by other provisions of this Act to make regulations under this section.

+(2A) The regulations may make provision for or with respect to any matter for which the Commissioner’s instructions can provide.

+(2B) A reference in this Act to a Commissioner’s instruction is taken to include a reference to a regulation referred to in subsection (2A).

-(2) To the extent that regulations made under subsection (1) are inconsistent with a public sector standard, code of ethics or code of conduct, those regulations prevail.
+(2) To the extent that regulations made under subsection (1) are inconsistent with a Commissioner’s instruction, public sector standard, code of ethics or code of conduct, those regulations prevail.

+[Section 108 amended by No. 39 of 2010 s.
+61.]

 [109.
 Omitted under the Reprints Act 1984 s.
 7(4)(e).]

 Part 9 — Repeal and transitional provisions

+Division 1 — Public Service Act 1978 repeal and transitional provisions

+[Heading inserted by No. 39 of 2010 s.
+62.]

 110. Public Service Act 1978 repealed, and transitional

 (1) The Public Service Act 1978 is repealed.